 I have spent years developing people to achieve their goals.
-The journey has taken me through hundreds of university campuses around the world, a stint as an officer in the US Marine Corps, several health and wellness startups, and consulting engagements across the country for a few Fortune 500 clients.
-I have a mission to help people clarify their goals and develop the consistency to achieve them.
+The journey has taken me through hundreds of university campuses around the world, a stint as an officer in the US Marine Corps, several health and wellness startups, consulting engagements across the country for a few Fortune 500 clients, and too many gyms to count.
+I really enjoy helping people achieve their goals.

 From Mexico City to Marine Corps